 How XBRLchain works?

 The document is digested in a unique and secure code with a standard hash algorithm, and this code is indelibly written (notarization) by an authorized party in the blockchain ledger.
 Checking the validity of a document is done calculating again the code and comparing it with the one in the ledger, also retrieving the authorized party identification.
 The code provides integrity (report unmodified) and the authorized party identification provides non-repudiation (the authorized party cannot successfully dispute its notarization of the report).

-Note than several authorized parties (issuer, auditor, supervisor) can sign independently the same document.
+Note that several authorized parties (issuer, auditor and supervisor) can sign independently the same document.

 How to notarize a document?

 The authorized party invokes a notary webserver authorized to writing in the blockchain.
 The blockchain system must have a secure interface with the server, and a micro smart contract definition interacting with the ledger.

 Each check webserver with read access to the blockchain can retrieve each code written, with the respective authorized party/ies acting as notary/ies for such code.
 For demo purposes in this proof of concept, the code is a simple CRC32 concatenated as a XML comment at the end of the file.